FuZiyang00/Assignments/exercise2/Fu_Report.md

 - **MPI scaling**: fixing the OMP threads constant to one using ```export OMP_NUM_THREADS=1```, I mapped the processes to the processors' cores ```--map-by core``` and I measured the scaling by ranging the number of processes from 2 up to 256, increasing them by 2 at each iteration;

 - **OMP scaling**: I set the number of MPI processes limited to one and mapped it to one of the two sockets, and lastly I set the **threads affinity** by placing them to the cores of the employed socket using ```export OMP_PLACES=cores```.<br>
-One socket disposes of 64 cores and since the Simultaneous MultiThreading is not active, the scaling has been conducted by ranging the threads from 2 up to 64, increasing them by 2 at each iteration.
+One socket disposes of 64 cores and since the Simultaneous MultiThreading is not active, the scaling has been conducted by ranging the hwthreads from 2 up to 64, increasing them by 2 at each iteration.

 ## MPI scaling
 In this section the results obtained with scaling the number of MPI processes are presented. <br>